 It is safe to say that the different types of leather have transformed the way people dress, hence the many different online channels that have been saturated by this timeless material for wardrobe staples, especially outerwear.
 Whether categorized by gender, age, color, style, fit, quality, or even price range, leather outerwear, in particular, is more accessible to the masses now than in years gone by.

-However, and for better understanding; we will only address the types of leather from within the real leather camp and leave synthetic leather for another post and time.
+However, for better understanding, we will only address the types of leather from within the real leather camp and leave synthetic leather for another post and time.

 Introduction to Leather

-We all know that leather made from cows or buffalo, camels and even horses are referred to as leather hides and sheep, goats and lambs or deer are identified as leather skins.
+We all know that leather made from cows or buffalo, camels, and even horses is referred to as leather hides, and sheep, goats, and lambs or deer are identified as leather skins.

 The mere mention of the ‘types’ of leather and many are often left confused and even mistaken in some cases, that lead to purchases that are unsatisfactory or products that are short-lived, simply because of the miscommunication and misunderstanding of information that is found floating around the world of internet.